Independent investigations into your home's damp problems with impartial advice on dealing with them

 - sometimes the above measurements need supplementing with the lifting of floorboards or opening up of some part of the building to obtain further information;

 How much does a damp investigation cost?
 Prices start at £400 for any damp investigation, which covers the first 4 hours.
 Any additional time needed for the investigation, is charged at the rate of £75 per hour.
 Most investigations take 4 hours so the minimum charge covers most inspections.
 For all investigations, the only other cost is my travel expenses, which of necessity vary by location.
 Travel expenses include a contribution towards my time, and are calculated on mileage for the round trip as estimated by the RAC.
-As an indication, travel expenses are around £20 for Norwich, and go up to about £200 for the furthest locations I routinely cover.
+As an indication, travel expenses are around £20 for Norwich, rising to around £200 for locations such as Derby, Coventry and Watford.
 There are no other charges – I am not registered for VAT, and don't charge for postage, or reports, etc.

 Misguided attempts to cure your problems without the proper investigations can easily result in unnecessary expense through inappropriate building works, which often make the problem worse in the longer term.